Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 If we're in charge of the matchup assignments then there are certain properties that we would like to satisfy.

 1. Each student does not mark their own paper.
-2. Avoid giving a grader too many of a single student's matchups.
-3. Keep the workload of each student fairly even.
+2. Keep the workload of each student fairly even.
-4. We obtain a baseline amount of 'information' about each player.
+3. We obtain a baseline amount of 'information' about each player.

 ### Condition 1\.

 This is already handled by the definition of $A$.

 ### Condition 2\.

-Let's say player 2 is assigned the matchups: (1,3), (3, 5), (3, 4) and (6, 3).
-In this case, a lot of player 3's matches are concentrated in player 2's hands.
-If player 2 is a poor student then we will not have much useful information to infer player 3's skill.

-### Condition 3\.

 If player 1 is assigned the matchups: